How to nominate

-If any research output is delivered in a specific Māori context (such as whakairo, whaikōrero or waiata), evidence of the research and the supporting information may be provided in an alternative form, such as photographs, audio recordings, audio visual format, transcriptions, commentary or attestations from kaumātua or peers.
+If any research output is delivered in a specific Māori context (such as whakairo, whaikōrero or waiata), evidence of the research and the supporting information may be provided in an alternative form, such as photographs, audiovisual recordings, transcriptions, commentary or attestations from kaumātua or peers.

 Nominations are to include one set of the following:

 - One sentence citation of not more than 25 words, describing the achievement, which may be used for publicity purposes;